theCorgiCoder/a-simple-little-weather-app/README.md

 # A Simple Little Weather App

 A React Native weather application built with Expo, Typescript, and no other third party libraries that displays the current weather forecasts for selected cities.

+## Requirements:

+- No third party libaries
+- Use of React components and Typescript (React native in this case)
+- Must display list of cities, when pressed, display more detailed information on cities weather including (degrees, wind speed, humidity, weather icon, and weather description)
+- Along with current weather display forecast for today and tomorrow.

 ## Challenges